Adam R. Jensen - About Me#

 Great to see that you have stumbled upon my blog!

-I’m a Ph.D. candidate at the Technical University of Denmark, working on modeling and assessing solar energy systems and the solar resource.
+I’m a postdoctoral researcher at the Technical University of Denmark (DTU), working on modeling and assessment of solar energy systems and the solar resource.

 See the blog archives for all blog posts.